 Motor vehicle service stations as fully defined in Article 8 of this bylaw.
-Any proposed land development for the new construction, re-adaptation, and/or expansion of an existing motor vehicle station shall be subject to conditional use review and approval as well as site plan review and approval by the DRB.
-Both processes are outlined in Article 5 of this bylaw and can be done concurrently.
+Any proposed land development for the new construction, re-adaptation, and/or expansion of an existing motor vehicle station shall be subject to site plan review and approval by the DRB, and b) Conditional use review and approval by the DRB.
+Both processes are outlined in Article 5 of this bylaw.